quicwg/base-drafts/draft-ietf-quic-qpack.md

 HPACK ({{!RFC7541}}) for header compression, but QUIC's stream multiplexing comes into some conflict with HPACK.
 A key goal of the design of QUIC is to improve stream multiplexing relative to HTTP/2 by reducing head-of-line blocking.
-If HPACK were used for HTTP/QUIC, it would induce head-of-line blocking due to built-in assumptions of a total ordering across frames on all streams.
+If HPACK were used for HTTP/3, it would induce head-of-line blocking due to built-in assumptions of a total ordering across frames on all streams.

 QUIC is described in {{QUIC-TRANSPORT}}.
-The HTTP/QUIC mapping is described in
+The HTTP/3 mapping is described in
-{{QUIC-HTTP}}.
+{{HTTP3}}.
 For a full description of HTTP/2, see {{?RFC7540}}.
 The description of HPACK is {{!RFC7541}}.

 QPACK reuses core concepts from HPACK, but is redesigned to allow correctness in